palakSingh621/palakSingh621/README.md

-- 👋 Hi, I’m Palak Singh
+- 👋 Hi, I’m Palak
 - 👀 I’m interested in learning coding, cloud and web development.
-- 🌱 I’m currently persuing Bachelor's in Technology with computer science with a speciization of cloud computing and virtulization
+- 🌱 I’m currently persuing Bachelor's of Technology in computer science with a speciization of cloud computing and virtulization
 - 💞️ I’m looking forth to learn web devlopment and cloud.
 - 📫 Reach me through email:-kushwahaps621@gmail.com